 Luke joined Watsi on January 22nd, 2015.
 Seven years ago, Luke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Luke's most recent donation traveled 7,200 miles to support Da, a loving father from Thailand, to fund eye surgery.
+Luke's most recent donation traveled 6,900 miles to support Thay, a baby girl from Burma, to fund brain surgery to heal her hydrocephalus.

 Luke has funded healthcare for 86 patients in 11 countries.